DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

         * Easy to use
         * Easy to understand
         * No extra fluff or unnecessary information
-    + Products that are sticky
+    + Products that are sticky, i.e., maximum stickyness
-    + Personalized experiences
+    + Highly personalized experiences
 - Goals for artificial intelligence in the future
     + It just works
     + Great user experience